WhirlFirst/STEM/README.md

 ```
 Compared with other methods, STEM is the only method that preserves the original topology structure of all single cells.
 ![loss](./img/e1z2.png)

+More demos can be found in the `Demo` folder.
+Codes for repruducing the results are in the `SourceforFigure` folder.

+# Data
+The processed data and trained models used for reproducing the results are deposited in [Figshare](https://doi.org/10.6084/m9.figshare.24452812).